Copy of Stormwater January 2026

 Who regulates the City's stormwater program?

-The Oregon Department of Environmental Quality (DEQ) issues and enforces the City’s stormwater permit (Municipal Separate Storm Sewer System or MS4) under the federal Clean Water Act.
+The Oregon Department of Environmental Quality regulates the City's stormwater program.
+It does that by requiring, issuing, and enforcing the City’s stormwater permit, called a Municipal Separate Storm Sewer System (MS4) permit, under the federal Clean Water Act.

-What does the stormwater permit require the City to do?
+What does the MS4 permit require the City to do?

-What does the City control and what is the responsibility of others?
+What does the City maintain and what is the responsibility of others?

 The City plans and maintains the public stormwater system.
 Property owners are responsible for maintaining the stormwater system on their private property.
-The City and community members work together to prevent stormwater pollution.
+Community members and the City are responsible for preventing pollution from washing into the stormwater system.

 Who pays for stormwater services?

 Utility customers pay a monthly stormwater charge on their utility bill.
 Stormwater services are not paid for with taxes.
-The charge pays for the stormwater system, which reduces flooding and protects all the streets and structures in Springfield.
+This charge pays for operating and maintaining the stormwater system, which reduces flooding and protects streets, homes, businesses, and other property in Springfield.
 The stormwater charge can only be used for stormwater-related work.

 For this year's stormwater charges: